Septimania: Culture of Gothic Septimania

-The native population of Gallia was referred to by Visigothic and Iberian writers as the "Gauls", and there is a well-attested hatred between the Goths and the Gauls, which was atypical for the kingdom as a whole.
-The Gauls commonly insulted the Goths by comparing the strength of their men to that of Gaulish women, though the Iberians regarded themselves as the defenders and protectors of the Gauls.
-It is only in the time of Wamba (reigned 672–680) and Julian of Toledo, however, that a large Jewish population becomes evident in Septimania: Julian referred to it as a "brothel of blaspheming Jews."
+The native population of Gallia was referred to by Visigothic and Iberian writers as the "Gauls", and there is a well-attested hatred between the Goths and the Gauls, which was atypical for the Visigothic Kingdom as a whole.
+One of the most well-known and attested remnants of Gothic paganism and cultural autonomy in Septimania and other regions of the Visigothic Kingdom was the Visigothic Code (in medieval Latin: Lex Visigothorum), a Romanized Germanic set of over 500 laws and customs constructed by the Visigothic king Recceswinth and promulgated in 653, that the Gothic inhabitants and Visigothic rulers continued to preserve and uphold long into their inclusion within the Frankish Kingdom and the Carolingian Empire (8th century onwards).
 Thanks to the preserved canons of the Council of Narbonne of 590, a good deal can be known about surviving Gothic Pagan beliefs and practices in Visigothic Septimania.
 The Council may have been responding in part to the orders of the Third Council of Toledo, which found "the sacrilege of idolatry [to be] firmly implanted throughout almost the whole of Iberia and Septimania."
 The traditional Roman practice of not working Thursdays in honour of Jupiter was still prevalent.

 The council set down penance to be done for not working on Thursday save for church festivals and commanded the practice of Martin of Braga, rest from rural work on Sundays, to be adopted.
-Also punished by the council were fortunetellers, who were publicly lashed and sold into slavery.
+Also punished by the council were fortune-tellers, who were publicly lashed and sold into slavery.
+It is only in the time of the Visigothic king Wamba and Julian of Toledo, however, that a large Jewish population becomes evident in Septimania: Julian referred to it as a "brothel of blaspheming Jews."